-Our mission is to provide comprehensive compassionate care to people with limited life expectancy and their families, community-wide bereavement services, and education regarding end of life issues.
+Our mission is to continue the legacy of comfort and compassionate care that our founders began more than 35 years ago.
 We strive to deliver excellent patient care and family support, while maintaining outstanding employer-employee relations.

 The original work of Mesilla Valley Hospice extends back to November 1980 when a small group of individuals got together to discuss the hospice concept.
 This founding group believed there was an immediate need to provide terminally ill patients with an alternative in end of life care.
 Founder Terry Meyer, MD was intuitively convinced that the hospice philosophy would be a valuable addition to the scientific support available to dying patients.